 Tonight's debate is a starting point to enable the continuation of the work being done.
 I hope we will work in collaboration, rather than with a silo mentality.
 It is not about one size fitting all but about ensuring we strengthen regulation without being overprescriptive or becoming a nanny state.
 At the same time, we must make sure online material is safe and we put in place proper controls, as we have done with alcohol and gambling and in many other areas.

 On a wider point, this country has an issue with gambling, particularly online gambling, that we need to address.
-I hope we will tackle that.
+I hope we will tackle that issue.
 I commend Senator Freeman on introducing the Bill which gives us an opportunity to discuss this issue.

-I welcome the Minister of State, Deputy Canney, to the House.
+I welcome the Minister of State, Deputy Canney.
 Is it his first time back?

 It is my maiden voyage.